chaimleib/hebcalfmt/README.md

 This example emulates the classic hebcal program, while exposing some internals for you to customize, if you wish.
+For example, you could change the date format to "Mon, 01/02/2025" to also show the days of the week.

 examples/hebcalClassic.tmpl
 ```tmpl